borntofrappe/the-nature-of-code/README.md

 _Please note:_

-- in the demo for the `Newton's law` folder a ball is initialized without velocity, nor acceleration.
+- in the demo for the `Newton's law` folder a `Mover` entity is initialized without velocity, nor acceleration.
 The acceleration vector is then modified in `love.load` by applying a force

   ```lua
   local force = LVector:new(fx, fy)